Making a Claim for the SME Tax Credits in the UK: Step By Step

 Seek Professional Advice

-Given the complexity of R&D tax credit legislation and the detailed information required on Form CT600G, seeking advice from tax professionals or accountants specializing in R&D tax credits is advisable.
+Given the complexity of R&D tax credit legislation and the detailed information required on Form CT600G, seeking advice from tax professionals or accountants specialising in R&D tax credits is advisable.
 They can provide guidance on the eligibility of projects, the categorization of expenditure, and the completion of the form to ensure compliance and optimize the claim.

 Maintain Detailed Records